-If you live in Plantation or Sarasota, you will need to file your Chapter 13 bankruptcy case in the Tampa Division of the United States Bankruptcy Court for the Middle District of Florida.
-The Tampa Division courthouse is located at Sam M. Gibbons United States Courthouse, 801 N. Florida Avenue, Suite 555, Tampa, Florida 33805.
+If you live in Marineland or Flagler, you will need to file your Chapter 13 bankruptcy case in the Jacksonville Division of the United States Bankruptcy Court for the Middle District of Florida.
+The Jacksonville Division courthouse is located at Bryan Simpson United States Courthouse, 300 North Hogan Street, Suite 3-150, Jacksonville, Florida 32245.
 Working with an experienced Chapter 13 attorney who can help you prepare and file your bankruptcy petition and navigate the bankruptcy court requirements is essential.

 The Chapter 13 bankruptcy process can be complex and overwhelming, but an experienced Chapter 13 attorney can help you navigate the process step-by-step.
 Here’s an overview of what you can expect during the Chapter 13 bankruptcy process: